rokett/rokett.github.io/content/post/powershell-performance-and-array-manipulation.md

 Why the `[void]`?
 Glad you asked...when you add entries to an `ArrayList` it will output out the row count every time.
 That's just annoying and messes up your output, so casting it to `[void]` means that nothing is output.
 There are other options, but that's a different article.

-OK so the important bit.
-How much better is it?
+OK so the important bit, how much better is it?

 109 milliseconds, 1% CPU and 60MB RAM utilisation!
 Yes you did read that right...**109 ms!**  That's a 99.8% improvement.